communitiesuk/waste-service-standards/taxonomies/collection-events.md

 ---
 layout: doc
-title: Collections events
+title: Missed collection events
 ---

-# Collections events
+# Missed collection events

 The table below lists a set of common possible events that can occur during a waste collection round.